truckersmp-cli/truckersmp-cli/README.md

 (Not available)|`--wine-steam-dir`|Choose a directory for Windows version of Steam [Default: `C:\Program Files (x86)\Steam` in the prefix]
-(Not available)|`--without-steam-runtime`|Don't use Steam Runtime even when using Proton 5.13 or newer (Not available)|`--without-wine-discord-ipc-bridge`|Don't use wine-discord-ipc-bridge for Discord Rich Presence (Not available)|`--version`|Print version information and quit
+(Not available)|`--without-steam-runtime`|Don't use Steam Runtime even when using Proton 5.13 or newer (Not available)|`--without-wine-discord-ipc-bridge`|Don't use wine-discord-ipc-bridge for Discord Rich Presence (Not available)|`--singleplayer-wine-discord-ipc-bridge`|Use wine-discord-ipc-bridge when starting game in singleplayer (Not available)|`--version`|Print version information and quit

 ### Proton versions and AppIDs